Prepare for your trip to NZ

 Every country has a different classification system for medicines—a medicine that’s sold over the counter in your country might be by prescription only in New Zealand.

-If you bring prescription medicine with you, you should carry a note (in English) from your doctor that says:
+You should also carry a note (in English) from your doctor that says:

 - what you’re being treated for and for how long